-It may be that he was a soldier of the ten per cent reserve - fourteen officers and eightythree other ranks held back at Louvencourt - and which was not recalled to the field until late in the day when the fighting had for the most part subsided\.
+an officer of the ten per cent reserve - fourteen officers and eighty-three other ranks - held back in Louvencourt, and which was not recalled to the field until late in the day when the fighting had for the most part subsided\.

 \These men answered a roll call of the following day as did those who had fought the battle and survived it unscathed.
-Where the documentation shows 'with Battalion on July 4', this is the date on which the roll calls of July 2 were eventually recorded.
+Where the documentation shows 'with Battalion' on July 4, this is the date on which the roll calls of July 2 were eventually officially recorded.